wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 * **Ops Manager Requirements**
   VMware Tanzu Observability by Wavefront nozzle has the following requirements:
   * Read-only access to the Doppler Firehose and Cloud Controller.
-  * Access to an Tanzu Observability instance.
+  * Access to a Tanzu Observability instance.
   * Authentication credentials.
 The authentication credentials depend on whether your Tanzu Observability service is onboarded to VMware Cloud services.
 * **Tanzu Observability by Wavefront Requirements**
   To set up the Tanzu Application Service integration on your OTanzu Observability instance, you must have:
-  * Access to an Tanzu Observability instance.
+  * Access to a Tanzu Observability instance.
   * At a minimum, **Integrations** permission on that Tanzu Observability instance.
   * This version of the Tanzu Observability by Wavefront nozzle is compatible with Wavefront proxy version 10.14 and later.